OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:25

-Husbands, love your wives, just as Christ loved the church and gave Himself up for her,
+Husbands, cherish your wives, just as Christ cherished the church and offered Himself for her,

 ## Ephesians 5:26